Thiago Maciel

-Thiago Maciel Santiago or simply Thiago Maciel (born 7 August 1982), is a Brazilian former football right back.
+Thiago Maciel Santiago or simply Thiago Maciel (born 7 August 1982), is a Brazilian former professional football who played as a right-back.

 Career

-In the 2008 season, he signed a 3-year contract with Tombense, and he was loaned to Ipatinga in January, Macaé in March before signed for Bahia in June.
-But in August he returned to Alania.
+In the 2008 season, Thiago Maciel signed a three-year contract with Tombense, and he was loaned to Ipatinga in January, Macaé in March before signed for Bahia in June.
+But in August he returned to Alania Vladikavkaz.

 After leaving Alania, in March 2009 he signed for Duque de Caxias.
 He has never played in a competitive game for them, as his contract was terminated only 15 days later.